binil1931/Phonegap---Download-Image-into-Hidden-Folder/README.md

 Here we download the image into "data" folder inside the package

-we are using to plugin "File" and "File Transfer"
+we are using two plugin "File" and "File Transfer"

 Plugin "File" is using for accessing the data folder path